 The Company's interest rate risk principally arises in relation to its borrowings.
 Where borrowings are held at floating rates of interest, fluctuations in interest rates expose the Company variability in the cash flows associated with its interest payments, and where borrowings are held at fixed rates of interest, fluctuations in interest rates expose the Company to changes in the fair value of its borrowings.
-This risk is integrated with the principal risks of the Group and it is the Group's policy to maintain a mix of fixed and floating rate borrowings, within certain parameters agreed from time to time by the Board, in order to optimise interest cost and reduce volatility in reported earnings.
+The Group's policy is to maintain an appropriate mix of fixed and floating rate borrowings based on the Vesuvius trading environment, market conditions and other economic factors.